 Antipattern #8: Choose the most hyped technologies for no reason

-Technology is changing at an unprecedented speed, reflecting on the rapid development of new technologies.
-This trend are reflected in conversations such as “My friends and I talked and he recommended Kubernetes to boost our productivity!” or “everybody and their moms are talking about this tool, how about we implement it on our project?”
+Technology is changing at an unprecedented speed, reflecting the rapid development of new technologies.
+This trend is reflected in conversations such as “My friends and I talked and he recommended Kubernetes to boost our productivity!” or “everybody and their moms are talking about this tool, how about we implement it on our project?”

 Antipattern #9: Bail on software testing and monitoring

 A good example of these antipatterns is the scenarios in which a startup tries to implement DevOps.
 Startups are always in a hurry, they have no time for testing and monitoring due to the pressure of quick implementation.
 And thus, this mindset of focusing on the main product development can lead to failure.